fcr3/aeolux/README.md

 Ronel SOLOMON - ronelsolomon@berkeley.edu
 Jad GHADDAR - jadghaddar@berkeley.edu
 ```
-Contact Christian Reyes for repository questions or post a GitHub issues, and contact Crystal for business/logistics questions.
+Contact Christian Reyes for repository questions or post a GitHub issues, and contact aeolux.ai@gmail.com for other questions.

 ## <a name="Conclusion"></a>Conclusion
 This is the end of the README.
 Thank you so much for reading this far, and we hope that this project can help you or can be used as a spingboard for new ideas.
 Take Care!